-The critical health effects for the hydrolysis product, isoeugenol, include systemic effects that are long-term (carcinogenicity) or acute (skin sensitisation).
-The chemical is harmful following ingestion.
+The critical health effects for the metabolic product, isoeugenol, include systemic effects that are long-term (carcinogenicity) or acute (skin sensitisation).
 Other health effects associated with isoeugenol will not necessarily be relevant to the chemicals in this group.

 Public Risk Characterisation